rabohk/SMS-Ad-classifier/README.md

 # SMS Ad or Expenditure Classifier

-It classifies a given message as either an ad or an SMS of expenditure using Random Forest Classifier.
+It classifies if a given message as either an ad(0) or an SMS of expenditure(1) using Random Forest Classifier.

 Libraries uses
 + sklearn